I’m John Carlin

 Since early 2018 I have been writing a weekly column for La Vanguardia (Barcelona) and Clarín (Buenos Aires) and making regular radio and TV appearances on Spain’s Rac1, Catalunya Radio, TV3, Antena 3 and La Sexta.
 I now live in Barcelona.

-Along the way I have written books and articles for many newspapers and magazines (New York Times, Wall Street Journal, Financial Times, the Observer, New Republic, New Statesman, Wired, among many others), given speeches on six continents and worked on a number of film documentaries, the latest and biggest so far as creator, writer and executive producer of ‘This is Football’, a six-part film documentary series broadcast on Amazon Prime.
+Along the way I have written books and articles for many newspapers and magazines (New York Times, Wall Street Journal, Financial Times, the Observer, New Republic, New Statesman, Wired, among many others), given speeches on six continents and worked on a number of film documentaries, the biggest so far as creator, writer and executive producer of ‘This is Football’, a six-part film documentary series broadcast on Amazon Prime.

 In 1982, I began a six-year stint in Mexico and Central America working for, among others, The Times and Sunday Times, the Toronto Star, BBC, CBC, and ABC radio (US) before joining the staff of The Independent at the newspaper’s launch in 1986.
 During this period I lived alternately in Mexico City, San Salvador and Managua.